learn-with-me/Software-Development-Part-5-DevOps/06-devops/kubernetes.md

 Goal: to foster an ecosystem of components and tools that relieve the burden of running applications in public and private clouds.

 ```
+Containers package an application so it can be easily deployed to run in its own isolated environment.
-A platform to schedule and run containers on clusters of virtual machines.
+Kubernetes is a platform to schedule and run containers on clusters of virtual machines.
 It runs on bare metal, virtual machines, private datacenter and public cloud.
 ```